List of Gene Hackman performances

 Cast of Bonnie and Clyde (1967); from L to R: Gene Hackman, Estelle Parsons, Warren Beatty, Faye Dunaway, and Michael J. Pollard.

-This is a complete filmography of Gene Hackman (1930–2025).
+Gene Hackman (January 30, 1930 – c.
+February 18, 2025) was an American actor.
+Considered one of the greatest actors of his generation and a paragon of the New Hollywood movement, Hackman's mainstream acting career spanned over four decades.
+He received multiple accolades.

 His cinematic debut was as an uncredited policeman in Mad Dog Coll (1961), but he and fellow newcomer Jessica Walter received recognition for their cameo appearances in the film Lilith (1964), which Hackman succeeded with Hawaii (1966).
 However, his breakout film role was that of Buck Barrow, a member of the notorious bank robbing Barrow Gang, in Arthur Penn's groundbreakingly violent Bonnie and Clyde (1967).
 All five main cast members earned nominations at the Academy Awards, including Hackman for Best Supporting Actor (sharing the same category as co-star Michael J. Pollard).
 Hackman followed this up with several 1969 films, including Downhill Racer and Marooned; as well as the drama I Never Sang for My Father (1970), which reunited him with his Bonnie and Clyde on-screen wife, Estelle Parsons.
 For this film, he earned his second Supporting Actor Oscar nomination.

 Hackman next portrayed what was to become one of his signature roles—the iconic Det.
 Jimmy "Popeye" Doyle—in William Friedkin's The French Connection (1971).
 For this, he received the Academy Award for Best Actor, Golden Globe Award for Best Actor in a Motion Picture – Drama, BAFTA Award for Best Actor in a Leading Role, and several others.
 He subsequently began starring in a number of primarily lead roles, such as The Hunting Party (1971); The Poseidon Adventure and Prime Cut (both 1972); Scarecrow (1973); The Conversation and Young Frankenstein (both 1974); and Night Moves (1975).
 Also in 1975, he reprised his role as Popeye Doyle in the sequel French Connection II.